Lastshadows/Theory-of-Information-project-1/README.md

 # Theory-of-Information-project-1
-1st Project of the theory of information class
+1st Project of the theory of information class, focus on information and entropy notions Lack of a report.
+18/20